bernie6401/bernie6401.github.io/_posts/Tutorial/2024-10-08-How to check if the paper is Top Conference or Q1 Journal_.md

 ---
-title: How to check if the paper is Top Conference or Q1 Journal?
+title: "How to check if the paper is Top Conference or Q1 Journal"
-tags: [problem solution]
+tags: [Tutorial]

-category: "Problem Solutions"
+category: "Tutorial"
 ---

-# How to check if the paper is Top Conference or Q1 Journal?
+# How to check if the paper is Top Conference or Q1 Journal
 <!-- more -->

 ## Preliminary